rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 * Your habits and routines (e.g., "How often do you...?").
 * Comparisons or opinions (e.g., "How is it different from...?").

+**Where are you from?**
+I am from Chittagong, Dhaka.
+However, I was born and brought up here in Dhaka, Bangladesh.
+My ancestors are from Chittagong.

 #### Accommodation/Home
 Common questions focus on your living situation and preferences.